yagmurs/unifi-on-azure/README.md

 The Unifi controllers run's as a Container Instace in Azure als uses a Azure file share to store it's configuration data.

 ## Deployment
+Azure provides us with multiple ways to deploy resource.
+Using [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/) works best for the resources we need.
 ### PowerShell
 We can deploy the Docker Container with PowerShell.
 Unfortunately due to an [issue](https://github.com/Azure/azure-cli/issues/6235) with the *--ports* and *--protocol* options it is not possible to add both the TCP and UDP ports to the container.
 This makes PowerShell only partially useful to deploy the container.